cnobile2012/dcolumn/README.md

 ### DynamicColumnManager
 This is not the model manager mentioned above.
-The `DynamicColumnManager` holds all the relevent states of the system and should be the first place you come when you need to know something about the system.
+The `DynamicColumnManager` holds all the relevant states of the system and should be the first place you come when you need to know something about the system.

  1. register_choice `method`